empathic-ai/altimit/README.md

 Altimit is a flexible set of tools and protocols for building an open Metaverse.
 Altimit can be used as an engine for creating your own Metaverse application, or as a plugin for creating in your favorite game engine or IDE.

 Altimit is a networking library.
-But it is also a set of tools built <i>around</i> that library to interface with foreign applications in a maximally useful way.
+But it is also a set of tools built <i>around</i> that library to interface with other applications in a maximally useful way.

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This basic principal is integral to Altimit's elasticity—enabling it to be compatible with a plethora of third-party frameworks.